TylerLafayette/auta/README.md

  - A chat bot that uses analysis to detect your mental health

 ## The Team
- - Tyler Lafayette - Frontend
+ - Tyler Lafayette - Frontend, general backend.
- - Kevin Rossel - Backend
+ - Kevin Rossel - Sentiment analysis implementation an web development.
- - Kevin Chu - Machine Learning
+ - Kevin Chu - Machine learning and bug fixing.
- - Zachary Wang - Web development and presentation
+ - Zachary Wang - Web development and presentation.